cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-4.md

 <div class="quote-bubble">
     <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
-        <p>"...Such a scheme, even if refined greatly, would not, however, produce all sequences the words that a person might utter.
+        <p>...Such a scheme, even if refined greatly, would not, however, produce all sequences the words that a person might utter.
 Carried to an extreme, it would be confined to combinations of words which had occurred; otherwise, there would be no statistical data available on them.
-Yet I may say, "The magenta typhoon whirled the <a href="https://www.dictionary.com/browse/farded">farded</a> bishop away," and this may well never have been said before."</p>
+Yet I may say, "The magenta typhoon whirled the <a href="https://www.dictionary.com/browse/farded">farded</a> bishop away," and this may well never have been said before.</p>
-        <footer>-Pierce, John R.</footer>
+        <footer>&mdash;<a href="https://archive.org/details/symbolssignalsan002575mbp/page/n27">Pierce, John R</a>.</footer>
     </blockquote>
 </div>